ibm-cloud-architecture/refarch-vpc-windows_server/API/API.md

 Create a new VPC subnet in us-south-2 for ipv4-cidr-block 10.240.64.0/18.
-The initial status of a newly created subnet is set to **pending**; you must wait until the subnet staus is available before assiging any resources to it.
+The initial status of a newly created subnet is set to **pending**; you must wait until the subnet status is available before assigning any resources to it.

 ```